Lilmortal/incognito-record-ui/README.md

 I choose incognito because why not, but I prefer a different name than "incognito blog"; so I googled synonyms for "blog", and "record" shows up.

+## I want to contribute, what should I know before I get started?

+Read `CONTRIBUTING.md`

 ## Authors

 * Jack Tan